Kevin Magri

-Kevin Magri (born 10 August 1995) is an Italian footballer who plays as a centre back for Serie D club Cavese 1919.
+Kevin Magri (born 10 August 1995) is an Italian footballer who plays as a centre back for Serie D club Scafatese.

 Career

 Chievo

 Born in Campobasso, Molise region, Magri started his career at Veneto side Chievo.
 In July 2014 he was signed by Lumezzane in a temporary deal.
 On 2 February 2015 Magri and Amedeo Benedetti were signed by Reggina.

 Vicenza

 On 29 June 2015 Magri was signed by Vicenza in a 4-year contract, with Damir Bartulovič moved to Verona.
 Magri picked no.15 shirt, vacated by Mattia Filippi who was released.
 On 31 August 2015 Magri was signed by Paganese in a temporary deal.

-Vicenza releases it at the end of the year.

 On 17 January 2017 Magri was signed by Taranto on a temporary deal.

 On 4 October 2018 he joined to Campobasso.

 Serie C

 On 24 September 2020 he signed with Matelica.

 On 3 August 2021 Magri returned to Campobasso in Serie C.